tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 The authors use writing a program to "sing" the 99 Bottles of beer song to discuss different aspects of object-oriented programming and design.

-While it's not a book on functional programming, I wanted to see what I would come up with for a solution written in Elixir.
-I also wanted to how the Elixir solution would compare in terms of understandability to the [possible solutions](https://sandimetz.com/99bottles-sample-ruby#section-c1-simplifying-code) discussed in the book.
+While it is not a book on functional programming, I wanted to see what I would come up with for a solution written in Elixir.
+I was interested to learn how the Elixir solution would compare in terms of understandability to the [possible solutions](https://sandimetz.com/99bottles-sample-ruby#section-c1-simplifying-code) discussed in the book.

-Everything discussed in this post has been inspired by the [first chapter](https://sandimetz.com/99bottles-sample-ruby#chapter-rediscovering-simplicity) of the book.
+Everything discussed in this post was inspired by the [first chapter](https://sandimetz.com/99bottles-sample-ruby#chapter-rediscovering-simplicity) of the book.
 The first chapter is freely available as a reading sample.
 If this post has _anything_ that seems valuable, it is because of this book.
 Please consider reading the chapter and purchasing the book.

 ## The Solution